What is Covenant Consent? A Guide for Property Investors and Buy-to-Let Landlords

 - A positive covenant requires you to do something in relation to the property.

-A person or organisation who includes a covenant in a property sale and who receives the benefit of it is known as the covenantee or beneficiary of the covenant.
+A person or organisation that includes a covenant in a property sale and who receives the benefit of it is known as the covenantee or beneficiary of the covenant.
 A person or organisation who makes a promise in a covenant is known as the covenantor and they accept the burden of the covenant.

 A general principle of covenants is that a covenant must benefit the covenantee.
 If not it may not be valid.